Park Passport

 Designation: National Park & Preserve

 Open 24/7 year round!
-There are no limitations, timed entries, or reservations to visit.
+There are no timed entries or reservations to visit.
 The tallest dunes in North America are the centerpiece in a diverse landscape of grasslands, wetlands, forests, alpine lakes, and tundra.
 Stay on a moonless night to experience countless stars in this International Dark Sky Park!

 Weather:

-Temperatures are relatively cool all year, thanks to the park and preserve's high elevation.
+Temperatures are relatively cool all year at the park elevation 8000 ft.
 Conditions are most often calm, but winds can arise, especially in spring and during storm fronts.
-Daytime temperatures feel warmer here year round due to intense high-altitude sunlight, and a scorching mid-day summer sand surface.
+Daytime temperatures feel warmer here year round due to intense high-altitude sunlight, and mid-day summer sand surface temps can be 160 degrees F!
 Plan to explore the dunes morning or evening during summer.
 Nights are cool in summer, and frigid in winter.
-Visit the Great Sand Dunes website for the most accurate weather forecasts.
+Visit https://nps.gov/grsa/planyourvisit/weather.htm for details

 Directions: